zsamadi/SMORE/README.md

 * __selectedDMedianHeatmap__: Heatmap of delta median values for the selected cases.
 ## Mex files
-Use mexw64 files for windows operating system and mexmaca64 files for Mac.
+Use mexw64 files for Windows operating system and mexmaca64 files for Mac.
 ## Questions
 Please send questions or possible issues with running the code on your data to Zain Samadi (zainsamadi at ucla.edu).